Informed. Engaged. Prepared.

 As legal and policy battles unfolded over water allocation to farmers in the Klamath Basin, one narrative from the expert marine biologists came front and center over the past four years: that marine biologists' opinions [...]

-Klamath Irrigation District Board of Directors Annual Meeting – 8 January at 1pm
+Klamath Irrigation District Board of Directors Meeting – 12 May at 1pm

 Canal Safety – STAY OUT & STAY ALIVE